What is unique about the Adoption Center for Family Building and what services do you offer?

 Do you work with birth mothers outside of Illinois or Indiana?

 Yes.
-When a birth mother does not reside in Illinois or Indiana, we assist her in finding an adoptive family for her baby, and we identify service providers in her home state to insure that she receives counseling and legal representation.
+When a birth mother does not reside in Illinois or Indiana, we assist her in finding an adoptive family for her baby, and we identify experienced professionals in her home state to insure that she receives competent counseling services and legal representation.